JCMexplains/writing-for-success-2023/textbook.md

 actively monitor your own comprehension.
 Try these strategies, adapting them as needed to suit different kinds of texts:

-1. **Summarize.** At the end of each section, pause to summarize the main points in a few sentences.
+1. **Summarize**.
+At the end of each section, pause to summarize the main points in a few sentences.
 If you have trouble doing so, revisit that section.

-2. **Ask and answer questions.** When you begin reading a section, try to identify two to three questions you should be able to answer after you finish it.
+2. **Ask and answer questions**.
+When you begin reading a section, try to identify two to three questions you should be able to answer after you finish it.
 Write down your questions and use them to test yourself on the reading.
 If you cannot answer a question, try to